declare-lab/TEAM/README.md

 CUDA_VISIBLE_DEVICES=0 python train_swag.py --name "microsoft/deberta-v3-large" --epochs 5 --lr 1e-6 --shuffle
 ```

-You can use `--name roberta-large` to train the RoBERTa model.
+You can use `--name "roberta-large"` to train the RoBERTa model.

 Use the appropriate training scripts for the other datasets.